jaejungscene/React-Starter/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ### `npm run build`
-Builds the app for production to the `public/build` folder.
+Builds the app for production to the `build` folder.
 Output file is `app.bundle.js`.
 File name changes when changing the value of the parameter `appName` in the `webpack.config.js` file.